RetroReversing/retroReversing/categories/misc/Books.md

 * **Wordware Game Developer's Library** - From 1999 to 2009 (Becomes Jones and Bartlett Publishers)

 Some of the most prolific authors in the game development genre were:
-* **Andre LaMothe** - Celebrated Author and became Editor for the entire Prima Tech/Premier Press Game Developmenr Book Series
+* **Andre LaMothe** - Celebrated Author and became Editor for the entire Prima Tech/Premier Press Game Development Book Series
 * **Jonathan S. Harbour** - Wrote over 20 programming books.
 Worked on the Sega Mega Drive version of "Wayne Gretzky Hockey" using a scripting language and Motorola 68K Assembly Language.